-We cook more lamb now probably because of the influence of Nashville’s growing Persian community.
-Lamb is definitely not a popular Southern protein (not enough Catholics here, traditionally) so we usually just make it for ourselves.
-But, a lunch trip to the international corridors of Nolensville Road or Charlotte Pike, followed by stop at Costco, and lamb will make it to the dinner table.
+Lamb is not a popular Southern protein historically, but our growing Persian community has us cooking more of it.
+A lunch run to the international corridors of Nolensville Road or Charlotte Pike, followed by a stop at Costco, Publix, or a Halal market and lamb will make it to the dinner table, even as lamb tacos.

 When you go light on seasonings during the cooking phase you can change up the flavor profile of the leftover meat for the next meal.
 Some of your simple pulled pork shoulder can be sauced for barbecue now and the rest doctored up with cumin and chile powder for tacos later.
 All the more reason to cook the big cut and turn it into new meals in a day or two.